 Instructions

-- Heat ½ cup of vegetable broth over medium heat.
-Add the red onion and garlic and sauté for 4-5 minutes until softened.
+- Heat the oil in a large pot over medium heat.
+Add the red onion and ¼ teaspoon salt and sauté for 4 to 5 minutes until softened.

-- Turn off the heat and add the cherry tomatoes, green onion, and basil and stir to heat through.
-Taste and adjust salt/pepper if needed.
+- Turn off the heat and add the balsamic vinegar, remaining tomatoes, green onions, and basil.
+Stir to heat through.
+Taste and adjust seasoning, if needed.

 Notes